edwardsharp/wild_ai_adventure/README.md

 - `--config` / `-c`: Path to configuration file (default: `assets/config/config.jsonc`)
 - `--secrets` / `-s`: Path to secrets file (default: `assets/config/config.secrets.jsonc`)
+- `--host`: Override server hostname (conflicts with `--config`)
+- `--port`: Override server port (conflicts with `--config`)
 - `DATABASE_PASSWORD` or `POSTGRES_PASSWORD`: Database password (fallback if no secrets file)
 - `RUST_LOG`: Logging level (overrides config)

+**Argument Validation**:

+- `--host` and `--port` cannot be used together with explicit `--config` files
+- They can only be used with the default configuration to override specific settings
+- If you specify a custom config file, all server settings must come from that file
+- This prevents configuration conflicts and ensures predictable behavior

 **Secrets Priority Order:**